mannattuli/themessages-lurker/README.md

 # themessages-lurker
 Webscraper to browse [themessages](https://themessages.herokuapp.com) on the terminal.<br />
-Used lxml instead of the json because I was learning lxml.
+Used lxml instead of the json, or bs4 because I was learning lxml.

 ### Usage
 `python3 main.py`